Lawyer Salary Philippines Per Month 2025

 Step 3: Choose a Lucrative Niche

-Explore high-demand areas like corporate law, energy law, or tech/data privacy.
-Attend seminars or earn certifications in these specialties.
+You have to explore the demanding areas for corporate law, energy law, or tech/data privacy.
+Also participate in in seminars or get a certificate in these skills.

 Step 4: Join or Build a Strong Firm